lenn0n/devGuide/devops/jenkins-starter.md

  - Select Save at the end of the page.
 You’re now ready to create a Jenkinsfile to check into your locally cloned Git repository.

+ - Make sure your repository has a 'Jenkinsfile' inside.
+Otherwise, no pipeline will be executed.

 ###   ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png)  Sample Groovy Script

     pipeline {